 Kids will love the large adventure playground with flying fox, a fort with slides, and a tall 17m lookout tower with a giant enclosed metal slide.
-Our girls loved the flying fox but weren’t too keen to try the towering slide.
+Our girls loved the flying fox and the towering slide.

 Wander through the native bushland and discover Australian and non-Australian trees.
 From August to November, a wide range of wildflowers can be seen.
-Be careful of snakes during the warmer months, when they are more active.
+Be careful of snakes when they are more active during the warmer months.

-Go back in time to how Manjimup would have been in the 1950s and 60s in the Historic Hamlet area.
-As you visit replica, and some original relocated buildings, learn about the life of a timber milling town.
+Go back to how Manjimup would have been in the 1950s and 60s in the Historic Hamlet area.
+As you visit replicas, and some original relocated buildings, learn about the life of a timber milling town.
 We found this part interesting and informative.

-At The Steam Museum you will find out how steam was used to power the sawmills.
-It is free to enter and fascinating to see how steam-powered the sawmills and sped up the processes.
+At The Steam Museum, you will find out how steam was used to power the sawmills and speed up the process.
+It is free to enter.

 PARK Manjimup Café has a beautiful outdoor seating area with timber decking and tables.
-It is open for breakfast and lunch from 8 am 7 days a week and for dinner from 6 pm Friday and Saturday.
-Call 9700 9013 to make a booking.
+It is open for breakfast and lunch from 9 am daily – call 9700 9013 to make a booking.

 The Manjimup Heritage Park is one of the best things to do in Manjimup with kids and offers some indoor attractions if it’s raining.
 It’s also a good choice for a picnic, with lots to do for children and toilet facilities.
 We went here a couple of times during our stay.